There are five hardware platforms that support different nodes:

 Power Node

-It can be encased in PVC tubing to keep the cost down, using a 3D printed base to hold the board stack, and tubing which can be obtained from any hardware store.
+This node is realized on a 3-board stack and external power amplifier.
+It can be encased in PVC tubing to keep the cost down, using a 3D printed base to hold the boards and tubing which can be obtained from any hardware store.
 Any compatible antenna can be used, or a coaxial collinear can be fabricated from RG58 coax and is easy to build.
 A conceptual drawing of the node is below.

 The amplifier will increase the power output to +37dBm, and the antenna gain will increase it yet again to +46, or approximately 50W EIRP.
 Based on the free space formula, this should give it a range of over 25 Km (16 mi).